-I'm a research fellow working with Dr. Emma Hill at the Earth Observatory of Singapore, where I use geodetic data to measure tectonic motion of the earth's surface — before, during and after earthquakes.
-These data help us to better understand the underlying tectonic processes in Southeast Asia and around the world, and allow us to provide key information about earthquake hazards to communities at risk.
+I'm an assistant professor at the University of New Mexico, where I use geodetic data to measure motion of the earth's surface — before, during and after earthquakes, as well as slow motion related to human activities like water extraction.
+I use these data to create numerical models that enable us to better understand the underlying physical processes, and allow us to provide key information about subsurface hazards to communities at risk.

-My work involves new advances in InSAR processing, collection of GPS data around the region, and some novel inversion and numerical modeling techniques.
+My work involves new advances in InSAR processing, collection of new GPS data, and some novel numerical modeling techniques.
 See my research page for more.

 Our work on the Main Himalayan Thrust in Nepal has been published in JGR.
 We showed that the pattern of interseismic coupling follows primary geologic features visible at the surface, indicating a long-lived and geometrically-controlled pattern of fault frictional behavior.
 We also showed that most previous geodetic models have significantly over-estimated the long-term slip rate on the fault, and our new estimate brings the predicted moment release rate more in line with paleoseismic estimates.